 - Make sure that when you are lining your baking tray you leave enough baking paper on the sides so that when you pour the icing on top you can still lift it out of the tin (see my baking tray pics, if you need a reference).

-- This slice will last for 2-3 days, stored in an airtight container in the pantry.
+- This slice will last for 2-3 days, stored in an airtight container in the pantry or fridge.

 If you get around to making this recipe, I would love to know what you think, feel free to message me over on Instagram @itsallglutenfree I love a chat.
 Hope you enjoy – Georgia